VishalSale/Calculator/README.md

 This is a simple calculator web application built using HTML, CSS, and JavaScript.
 It provides basic arithmetic operations and a user-friendly interface.

+# Live Demo

+You can try out the calculator directly on the web: [Calculator](https://vishalsale.github.io/Calculator/).

 ## Features

 - **Clear**: Clear the current input.